-The undersigned, a holder of shares of common stock, par value \$0.001 per share ("Common Stock"), or securities convertible into or exercisable for Common Stock or rights to acquire Common Stock, of Capnia, Inc. (the "Company") understands that you, as representative (the "Representative") of the several Underwriters, propose to enter into an Underwriting Agreement (the "Underwriting Agreement") with the Company, providing for the public offering of Units of the Company, each Unit consisting of one share of Common Stock and one Warrant to purchase one share of Common Stock (the "Securities"), pursuant to Registration Statement number 333-196635 (the "Public Offering") by the several Underwriters named on Schedule I to the Underwriting Agreement (the "Underwriters") Capitalized terms used herein and not otherwise defined herein shall have the meanings set forth in the Underwriting Agreement.
+The undersigned, a holder of shares of common stock, par value \$0.001 per share ("Common Stock"), or securities convertible into or exercisable for Common Stock or rights to acquire Common Stock, of Capnia, Inc. (the "Company") understands that you, as representative (the "Representative") of the several Underwriters, propose to enter into an Underwriting Agreement (the "Underwriting Agreement") with the Company, providing for the public offering of Units of the Company, each consisting of one share of Common Stock, one Series A Warrant to purchase one share of Common Stock and one Series B Warrant to purchase one share of Common Stock (the "Securities"), pursuant to Registration Statement number 333-196635 (the "Public Offering") by the several Underwriters named on Schedule I to the Underwriting Agreement (the "Underwriters") Capitalized terms used herein and not otherwise defined herein shall have the meanings set forth in the Underwriting Agreement.

-In consideration of the Underwriters' agreement to enter into the Underwriting Agreement and to proceed with the Public Offering of the Securities, and for other good and valuable consideration the receipt and sufficiency of which is hereby acknowledged, the undersigned hereby agrees for the benefit of the Company, the Representative and the other Underwriters agree that, without the prior written consent of the Representative, the undersigned will not, during the 180 day period (the "Lock-Up Period") following the Effective Date, directly or indirectly, without the prior written consent of the Representative or unless otherwise provided herein, (a) offer, sell, agree to offer or sell, solicit offers to purchase, grant any call option or purchase any put option with respect to, pledge, borrow or otherwise dispose (each a "Transfer") of any Relevant Security (as defined below), (b) establish or increase any "put equivalent position" or liquidate or decrease any "call equivalent position" with respect to any Relevant Security (in each case within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder), or otherwise enter into any swap, derivative or other transaction or arrangement that Transfers to another, in whole or in part, any economic consequence of ownership of a Relevant Security, whether or not such transaction is to be settled by delivery of Relevant Securities, other securities, cash or other consideration, or (c) publicly disclose the intention to make any such offer, sale, pledge or disposition, or to enter into any such transaction, swap, hedge or other arrangement.
-As used herein, the term "Relevant Security" means any shares of Common Stock, warrant or option to purchase Common Stock, Units or other security of the Company or any other entity that is convertible into, or exercisable or exchangeable for shares of Common Stock or equity securities of the Company, in each case that are owned by the undersigned on the Effective Date or acquired by the undersigned during the Lock-Up Period.
+In consideration of the Underwriters' agreement to enter into the Underwriting Agreement and to proceed with the Public Offering of the Securities, and for other good and valuable consideration the receipt and sufficiency of which is hereby acknowledged, the undersigned hereby agrees for the benefit of the Company, the Representative and the other Underwriters agree that, without the prior written consent of the Representative, the undersigned will not, during the 180 day period (the "Lock-Up Period") following the Effective Date, directly or indirectly, without the prior written consent of the Representative, the undersigned will not, during the 180 day period (the "Lock-Up Period") following the Effective Date, directly or indirectly, without the prior written consent of the Representative or unless otherwise provided herein, (a) offer, sell, agree to offer or sell, solicit offers to purchase, grant any call option or purchase any put option with respect to, pledge, borrow or otherwise dispose (each a "Transfer") of any Relevant Security (as defined below), (b) establish or increase any "put equivalent position" or liquidate or decrease any "call equivalent position" with respect to any Relevant Security (in each case within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder), or otherwise enter into any swap, derivative or other transaction or arrangement that Transfers to another, in whole or in part, any economic consequence of ownership of a Relevant Security, whether or not such transaction is to be settled by delivery of Relevant Security" means any shares of Common Stock, warrant or option to purchase Common Stock, or other security of the Company or any other entity that is convertible into, or exercisable or exchangeable for shares of Common Stock or equity securities of the Company, in each case that are owned by the undersigned on the Effective Date or acquired by the undersigned during the Lock-Up Period.